odedmasala/masala-media-app/README.md

 - Node.js
 - MongoDB

+In addition, you will need to have an account with MongoDB Atlas online to host the database for the application.

-Once you have these prerequisites installed, you can follow the steps below to set up the application:
+Once you have these prerequisites installed and an account set up with MongoDB Atlas, you can follow the steps below to set up the application:

 1. Clone the repository to your local machine using `git clone https://github.com/[your-username]/masala-media.git`.
 2. Navigate to the root directory of the project and install the dependencies using `npm install`.